AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/commerce-churn.md

 * *Chart Type: Column*
 <!--{: style="list-style-type: circle;"}-->

-Below are some common month &gt; second conversions, but google provides other values, including week &gt; seconds conversions for any custom values you may be looking for.
+Below are some common month > second conversions, but google provides other values, including week > seconds conversions for any custom values you may be looking for.

 | **Months** | **Seconds** |
 {: align="center"}| 3 | 7,776,000 |